 General Tso Cauliflower and Mushrooms is crazy easy, and incredibly delicious.
 You can have this on it's own with steamed rice or noodles, or as part of a larger menu.
 There won't be any leftovers.

-- 1/2 cup low sodium vegetable or chicken stock
+- 1/2 cup low sodium vegetable stock

 - 3 tbsp soy sauce